I’ve never been much of a morning person. I’m the ‘lounge in bed for 30 minutes before getting up’ kind of person.

 So I found some school work they could do independently.
 Some of it is on the computer (Prodigy math game) and other times I’ll leave something out the night before.

 For instance, my kids have a sentence of copy work each day.
 If I put it out the night before, they tend to get it done before I get up.
-I think they enjoy thwarting my plans.
-(Please no one tell them that was actually my plan.)

 This doesn’t actually help me in the morning.
 But if they’ve gotten some school work done before I’m fully functional, the day is off to a great start.